jlavicka/ei_project/README.md

 The following indices are in reference to the imported data frame.
 They each are to be written as a vector of integers.

-  Object `alpha` holds the column indices for each political party.
+  Object `alpha` contains the column indices for each political party.

-  Object `beta` holds the column indices of each main ethnic group.
+  Object `beta` contains the column indices of each main ethnic group.

-  Object `charlie` holds the column index or indices of the ethnic group labelled `Other`.
+  Object `charlie` contains the column index or indices of the ethnic group labelled `Other`.

-  Object `delta` holds the column index or indices of the ethnic group labelled `Unknown`.
+  Object `delta` contains the column index or indices of the ethnic group labelled `Unknown`.

 The ethnic groups used to compose objects `charlie` and `delta` are compiled at the user's discretion.
 If no group applies, either or both objects can be left `NULL`.
 Objects `alpha` and `beta` must be filled.